 This test is performed with the patient sitting with thighs supported by the examining table and legs lying off the end of the examining table.

 The examiner performs a posterior drawer test.
 If the posterolateral structures are injured, the lateral tibial plateau rotates posteriorly as the posterior force is applied.

-The test is done similar to the posterior sag sign, except the examiner notices significant

-	subluxation of the lateral tibial plateau.
+The test is done similar to the posterior sag sign, except the examiner notices significant subluxation of the lateral tibial plateau.

 This test is done in prone or supine position.
-The external rotation at the knee joint is noted

-	while the knees are in 30° and 90° of flexion by measuring foot-thigh angle.
+The external rotation at the knee joint is noted while the knees are at 30° and 90° of flexion by measuring the foot-thigh angle.

-	- > 10° ER asymmetry or difference from opposite knee at 30° & 90° consistent with PLC and PCL
+- > 10° ER asymmetry or difference from opposite knee at 30° & 90° consistent with PLC and PCL injury

-	injury

 - > 10° ER asymmetry at 30° only consistent with isolated PLC injury

 - Lateral Collateral Knee Ligament Injury